Copy-on-write (CoW) is a persistence technique:

 Used in operating systems (fork), databases (snapshots), and functional programming.

-# Python example with immutable patterns
+// Copy-on-write with immutable patterns

-def update_tree(node, path, value):
+function update_tree(node, path, value):

-return Node(value, node.left, node.right) # new node
+return new Node(value, node.left, node.right) // new node

-if path[0] == 'L':
+if path[0] == "L":

-return Node(node.value,
+return new Node(node.value,

 update_tree(node.left, path[1:], value),

-node.right) # share right
+node.right) // share right

 else:

-return Node(node.value,
+return new Node(node.value,

 node.left,

-update_tree(node.right, path[1:], value)) # share left
+update_tree(node.right, path[1:], value)) // share left

 This is exactly path copying.
 CoW is the general principle; path copying is the tree-specific implementation.